team23/b5/docs/04_config.md

     password: docker
 ```

+**Note:** We recommend using `application` as the base key for all application-specific (database connection,
+application paths, …) configuration.

 **Note:** The application configuration might be used to generate the configuration files neccessary for the
 project.
 See [the template module](modules/template.md).